FIRST PAGE

 Things Yogananda's SRF teaches - and others

 The fellowship teaches meditation methods along with the "Self-Realization Fellowship Lessons".
 They present various yoga and meditation methods as taught by Yogananda, in part incorporated in the kriya yoga he made known.
 After a preliminary period where one may learn the Hamsa variant of ajapa japa (thinking a mantra along with the ingoing and outgoing breath), one may apply for kriya yoga.
 If the application is granted, one becomes bound to the guru for a lifetime and longer, is the teaching.
-There are severe downsides to such a deal, as there was a downside to Ty's putting his arm into the mouth of the big bad wolf Fenrir of Norse mythology, hoping the wolf would not bite off the arm.
+There are severe downsides to such a deal.
+There was a downside to Ty's putting his arm into the mouth of the big bad wolf Fenrir of Norse mythology, hoping the wolf would not bite off the arm.

 The methods are interspersed in lesson mishmash - concoctions based on various Yogananda outputs at different times, in different settings - without clarifying all of it.
 Most of the content, apart from the methods, are available in books by Yogananda today.
-And the methods may be learnt from other sources, where you are not getting bound for lifetimes and may preserve more freedom.
+And the methods may be learnt from another line, where you are not getting bound for lifetimes and may preserve more freedom.
 As Yogananda too says:

-No one can free you unless you make the effort to free yourself.
+Yogananda No one can free you unless you make the effort to free yourself.
 Yogananda [Jse 237]

 It is a sin and a source of suffering not to use wisely our relative free will.
 Working our way through relative freedom, we come to the Absolute Freedom. - Yogananda [Dr 309]